 - These are characterized by only one cotyledon within the seed.

 - Parallel venation is found in the leaves of monocotyledon.

 - In each floral whorl, trimerous flowers i.e. three members in each flower whorl are found.

 Male sex organ in a flower: Stamen or microsporophyll

 - The stamen consists of a slender filament bearing an anther on the tip.

 - Under the anther, the Pollen mother cell undergoes meiosis producing microspores.

 Female sex organ in a flower: Pistil or carpel or megasporophyll

 - In Pistil a swollen ovary at the base, a long slender style, and stigma are found.

 - In general, each ovule consists of a megaspore mother cell.

-- Mother cell undergoes meiosis producing four haploid megaspores, out of which three degenerates and one divides to form the embryo sac.
+The mother cell undergoes meiosis producing four haploid megaspores, out of which three degenerate and one divides to form the embryo sac.

 - A diploid secondary nucleus is formed by the fusion of polar nuclei.

-- Pollination: Pollen grain disperse from anthers and are carried by the various method and agents like wind, water, and others to the stigma of the pistil, is termed as pollination.
+Pollen grains disperse from anthers and are carried by various methods and agents like wind, water, and others to the stigma of the pistil, which is termed pollination.

 - After fertilization, the synergies and antipodals degenerate, the ovule develops into seeds and the ovaries develop into a fruit.